Lectures and labs will be held daily from 9.00 a.m. to 5.15 p.m. The main meeting point is lecture theatre A102.

 16:30-18:00 Part IV Drug design and signalling in infection biology (CIP pool)

-- Dr. Sergey Shityakov, Department of Anaesthesia and Critical Care, University Hospitals of Würzburg
+- Dr. Meik Kunz, Department of Bioinformatics University of Würzburg

 19:00 Welcome Dinner